 The Perception, Attention and Consciousness (PAC) theme is one of the six thematic and interdisciplinary profiles that ABC recently established.
 PAC aims to promote collaborations and interactions among ABC members who are active or interested in the topics of perception, action and consciousness.

 Following the interdisciplinary approach which characterizes ABC, all approaches are welcome: from fundamental research to clinical studies, from biology to cognition, and from experimental methods to theoretical and computational approaches.
-PAC aims to organize a few networking and outreach event every year, to foster collaboration and increase the visibility of ABC researchers.
+PAC aims to organise a few networking and outreach event every year, to foster collaboration and increase the visibility of ABC researchers.

 In addition to the thematic profiles, ABC research profiles are also grouped in 3 prominent Transversal Perspectives, which do not cluster into clear content-wise themes yet, but are prominently represented and cut across disciplines.

 Richard Feynman once said, “What I cannot create, I do not understand”.
 Computational Neuro-modelling has been neuroscience’s way of adhering to this principle.
 Although, a mature discipline, recent advances in machine learning and AI have disrupted the status quo — in its wake creating boundless new opportunities.
-As part of this transversal perspective, our intention is to bring together experts from across the spectrum; experimentalists interested in building models to modelers who would like to test their hypothesis, under one umbrella.
-We have members in this group who are experts in spiking neural networks, deep learning, statistics and their applications to analyzing and modelling neuroscientific data.
+As part of this transversal perspective, our intention is to bring together experts from across the spectrum; experimentalists interested in building models to modellers who would like to test their hypothesis, under one umbrella.
+We have members in this group who are experts in spiking neural networks, deep learning, statistics and their applications to analysing and modelling neuroscientific data.
 As part of our vision, we would like to host regular meetings at the intersection of these various topics with in-house lectures and invited speakers.
-The overall intention is to make each other aware of the talent in modeling available locally in Amsterdam and provide a breeding ground for new ideas and collaborations in computational neuro-modeling.
+The overall intention is to make each other aware of the talent in modelling available locally in Amsterdam and provide a breeding ground for new ideas and collaborations in computational neuro-modelling.

 Individual differences within and between populations